microsoft/vscode-oniguruma/README.md

 # VS Code Oniguruma

 Oniguruma bindings for VS Code.
-This library is used in VS Code and is not intended to be general bindings for Oniguruma.
+This library is used in VS Code and is not intended to grow to have general Oniguruma WASM bindings.

 ## Installing